 Resigning from a job it’s one of the toughest things you’ll have to do in your career.
-It’s a decision that needs to be handled carefully and professionally for many reasons (all of which will be profiled in this article).
+It’s a decision that needs to be handled carefully and professionally for many reasons, all of which will be profiled in this article, which covers how to resign from a job the right way.

 You may not think that resigning from a job needs a strategy behind it, but it most assuredly does.